wootencl/apidocs-v4/source/includes/_tradingpartners.md

 id | {string} | The "trading_partner_id" used in requests/EDI files to identify this trading partner. is_enabled | {boolean} | Indicates if the connection to this trading partner is enabled. name | {string} | Full name for the trading partner. supported_transactions | {array} | Identifies the x12 transaction sets (270, 276, 837, etc.) the trading partner supports.
-The list of supported transactions also indicates the API endpoints that are enabled for the trading partner.
+The list of supported transactions also indicates the API Endpoints that are enabled for the trading partner.
 If the trading partner supports 270 transactions, you may use that trading_partner_id with the eligibility API.
 If 276 transactions are supported, you may use that trading_partner_id with the claim status API.
 If 837 transactions are supported, you may use that trading_partner_id with the claims API. enrollment_required | {array} | Identifies the x12 transaction sets (270, 276, 837, etc.) that require additional enrollment steps before they may be used by your API application.
 Contact us if you'd like to use a transaction with a trading partner that requires enrollment prior to use. metrics | {object} | When a specific trading partner id is requested and metrics are available, they will be included in the response.
 Timings are in milliseconds unless otherwise specified. metrics.real_time_response_average | {float} | The average response time (milliseconds) for requests to this trading partner.